Hurricane Iniki: Preparations

 While Iniki was in its development stages, various tropical cyclone forecast models anticipated a range of possibilities for the hurricane's future trajectory, ranging from a landfall on the Big Island to a path to the west, away from the state.
 The hurricane initially followed a trajectory similar to other storms in the region, passing south of the state.
 The CPHC relied on the Miami-based National Hurricane Center for the models, and lacked a detailed analysis on each model run, which caused errors in forecasting.
 The agency also had limited satellite imagery and direct observations to track the hurricane.
 As such, the CPHC failed to issue tropical cyclone warnings and watches for the hurricane well in advance, although the agency warned for the potential of high surf.
-For several days prior to the disaster, the CPHC and the news media forecast Iniki to remain well south of the island chain.
+For several days before the disaster, the CPHC and the news media forecast Iniki to remain well south of the island chain.

 Two days before the storm struck, the Naval Western Oceanography Center on Oʻahu recommended that the United States Navy fleet at the Pearl Harbor Shipyard to start storm preparations.
 A few Naval facilities were evacuated, some ahead of official hurricane warnings from the CPHC.
 Early on September 11, less than 24 hours before Iniki made landfall, the CPHC issued a hurricane watch for Kauaʻi, Niihau, and the northwestern Hawaiian islands to the French Frigate Shoals.
 A few hours later, the agency upgraded the watch to a hurricane warning for Kauaʻi and Niihau.
 A hurricane warning was later issued for Oʻahu, while a tropical storm watch was issued for the islands of Maui County.
 Warning sirens blared on Kauaʻi and Oʻahu to warn the public of the approaching storm.
 The hurricane warning for Kauaʻi was downgraded to a tropical storm warning after Iniki departed the island, causing some confusion whether there was another storm approaching the area.
 Reports about the storm were disseminated by radio, newspapers, and news stations.
-After the hurricane warnings were issued, TV stations began 24 hour coverage dedicated to the storm.
-Residents responded well to the hurricane, in part due to the scenes of destruction from Hurricane Andrew in south Florida just three weeks prior.
+After the hurricane warnings were issued, TV stations began 24-hour coverage of the storm.
+Residents responded well to the hurricane, in part due to the scenes of destruction from Hurricane Andrew in south Florida three weeks earlier.
 Iniki nearly struck the Central Pacific Hurricane Center in Honolulu.
 Had it hit there, Iniki, along with Hurricane Andrew and Typhoon Omar, would have struck each of the three National Weather Service offices responsible for tropical cyclone warnings within a two-month period.